 You can have breakfast in bed, but the courtyards are so lovely, you might want to spurn laziness and eat in the sun.
 A buffet is laid out in the warm yet contemporary dining room: freshly-squeezed orange juice, cereals and yoghurts, croissants and rolls, cold meats and cheeses.

 The restaurant’s lunch and dinner menus take a modern slant on the traditional.
 You may get goats cheese salad with basil, oil and nuts, roasted sea bass or a lasagne of bull’s tail cooked with mashed carrots and sherry.
 There's tapas, too - octopus, seafood-stuffed peppers - and the usual array of irresistible puddings like tiramisu, or wine and cava sorbet.
 The room service menu also offers tapas, as well as satisfying soups, salads, pasta and pizza.

-If you want to eat out, don’t miss El Rinconcillo, Seville’s oldest tapas bar - it’s well loved and the wine is very good.
+If you want to eat out, there are loads of tapas bars on your doorstep.
 If you’re keen to mix with the locals, head over the river to Triana’s tascas bars - tapas, wine and song.
 Quite often, people bring their guitars and just start playing: open-mic for flamenco guitarists.
-Try El Tamboril, El Arenal (jazz, classical, blues, flamenco) or the much-loved La Anselma, named after its septuagenarian owner who still enjoys a dance.

 Children are welcome, but the hotel (and its restaurant-bar) has quite a romantic, adult atmosphere so families may feel out of place.
 There are no special amenities for little ones but we saw a family with 3 children staying during our visit and they seemed perfectly happy.